onordberg/multispectral-super-resolution/README.md

   - `WV02_Toulon_2016_04_06_011651052010_0` renamed to `WV02_Toulon_2014_04_06_011651052010_0`
   - `WV02_Toulon_2015_11_15_011651049010_0` renamed to `WV02_Toulon_2015_11_16_011651049010_0`
 - [X] Dropped completely an image that are 100% opaque clouds: `WV02_La_Spezia_2018_06_25_011650581010_0`
+- [X] Clarify satellite publication restrictions (copyright etc.)
+  - Been in contact with the Defence Mapping Agency about this.
+She has confirmed that "Satellite image © 2020 Maxar Technologies" in the figure text is sufficient.

 ### Work in progress
 - [ ] Identify significant litterature on SR and especially on SR of sat images